Frequently Asked Questions

 A number of exchange models (-XMs) already compatible with the AIRM are available.
 AIXM and FIXM have been mapped to the AIRM and therefore, by using them you ensure semantic correspondence with the AIRM.

 The AIRM is a reference.
 You can submit a request to update the AIRM with your concepts.
-From a web form to submit feedback quickly, to a powerful template where you can elaborate, there are many ways to submit
+From a web form to submit feedback quickly, to a powerful template where you can elaborate, there are many ways to submit a change request.

 The AIRM was finalised by an international team of experts on the ICAO Information Management Panel (IMP).
 The inputs to the final development came from Europe’s SESAR programme and the USA’s NEXTGEN, where many years of development provided a harmonised AIRM.